KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 ### Computed Values on MobX

-Computed values are another set of important concept of MobX.
+Computed value is another important concept of MobX.
 They are represented with the `@computed` decorator.
 Computed values work in hand with observable states.
 With computed values, you can automatically derive values.
 Say you have a snippet like this:

 ```javascript
 class ClassName {